Loving Place Fremantle

 Down That Path

-Gregg Leaver
+Greg Leaver

 I think about this question a lot more often as I get older.
 “What makes Fremantle special.”
 And “why do I live here…”